karendcl/VPN/README.md

 The VPN creates a raw socket and listens for incoming packets.
 When it receives a packet, it validates the user and checks the checksum.
 If the user is valid and the checksum is correct, it forwards the packet to the server.
 Otherwise, it discards the packet.

 The VPN can also restrict certain users and VLANs.
-Restricted users are identified by their ip address, and restricted VLANs are identified by their VLAN ID.
+Restricted users are identified by their username, and restricted VLANs are identified by their VLAN ID.

 ### `vpn_gui.py`

-Through the GUI, the VPN 'owner' can register users, restrict users and vlans, see the VPN logs in a more user-friendly way
+Through the GUI, the VPN 'owner' can register users, restrict users and vlans, remove users, unrestrict users and vlans and see the VPN logs in a more user-friendly way.

 ![VPN](gui.PNG)
 ![restriction](restr.png)